Do you have classes for both women and men?

 Equipment – With reformers and Cadillacs costing in excess of $5,000 each, a fully-equipped studio is a significant investment.
 All of the equipment in our studio is studio-grade (i.e., top of the line professional quality) for safety, comfort, and ease of use.
 Sure, a studio can buy less expensive equipment, but “you get what you pay for” definitely applies here.

 Class size – Our classes are intentionally small to ensure attention and focus on your form, modifying for special concerns, and an environment where you can focus on your body.
 Classes at Core Reaction Pilates range from 4 – 6 people typically.

 My mother is still wearing a brace from surgery she had this past year.
 Are you able to accommodate that?

 Yes.
 Many of our clients are working toward regaining full body strength and mobility following an accident or injury of some type.
-The beauty of Pilates is that it offers such a variety of ways to approach and achieve a particular movement that a thorough workout can be achieved without stress to certain body parts.
-If she can get to the studio, I can work with her!
+The beauty of Pilates is that it offers such a variety of ways to approach and achieve a particular movement.
+A thorough workout can be achieved without stress to certain body parts.
+If she can get to the studio, we can work with her!

 Are you “licensed, bonded, and insured?”
-I realize that Pilates is different than brick masonry, but what does legitimize your studio?
+I realize that fitness is different than brick masonry, but what does legitimize your studio?

 I have limited income.
 Can you still help me?